 - 3) Flexibility: Data-agnostic nature makes integration with other tools easy

-And with increased speed, agility, and flexibility, you can build a modern marketing strategy that addresses your most pressing customer experience pain points, including the need for:
+And with improvements in these three areas, you can build a customer experience strategy that addresses your most pressing CX pain points.
+Specifically, the need for:

 More robust, real-time customer analytics and insights

-The bedrock of best-in-class marketing programs is access to all insights and information associated with visitors, prospects, subscribers, and others in one’s database ecosystem.
+The bedrock of best-in-class marketing programs is access to all insights and information associated with every individual prospect and customer in one’s tech ecosystem.

-The pure-play CDP provides such a single customer view as well as detailed, marketer-friendly dashboards featuring all relevant data for every individual and segment.
+A pure-play CDP like BlueConic provides such a single customer view.
+Moreover, it has marketer-friendly dashboards featuring all relevant data for all individuals and segments: